ybgskr12/Reforestation/README.md

-## Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.